 You Want to Do Well Academically

 Students who live on campus do better academically.
 Studies show that students who live in the campus community have an average GPA 10% higher than the average student!
 You are within throwing distance of the Library, as well as the Math Centre, Assessment Centre, Student Services, and Educational Technology Services.
 In our study and common rooms, students support each other through those tough paper-writing and exam periods.
 Campus life programming offers regular workshops on academic topics such as Improving Your Study Habits and Surviving Exam Period.

 You’re Ready to Leave Home

-Living in residence also means meeting the world.
+Living in on-campus housing also means meeting the world.
 You’ll be living with students from many different programs of study, from across Canada and around the world.
 Talk about opening your mind – you’ll make friends who will challenge your opinions and expose you to new ideas that broaden your life.

 You Want to Explore Your Leadership

 Your university experience should be about much more than just attending classes.
 You can get involved in student associations, athletics and intramurals, and a range of community events that will help you develop skills and networks for the “real world” once you graduate.
 Check out Ways to Get Involved to learn more.

 You Want to Sleep Late and Make it to Class on Time